-The images enable doctors to deduce about a patient’s blood pressure, age and whether or not the patient smokes—all of which are important predictors of heart-related ailments.
+The images enable doctors to make deductions about a patient’s blood pressure, age and whether or not the patient smokes—all of which are important predictors of heart-related ailments.

 This big data approach to cardiovascular diagnosis “provided evidence that deep learning may uncover additional signals in retinal images that will allow better cardiovascular stratification” although its full practical medical applications need “avenues for further research into the source of these associations and whether they can be used to better understand and prevent cardiovascular disease.”